greg-js/arch-wiki-md-repo/wiki/_content/english/Asterisk.md

 **Note:** The 'VoiceMail' applications have a significant amount of options, so it is suggested reading over some additional documentation.
 This is just for a basic, home use setup.
 Also note that it is generally a good idea to use extensions higher then your users extensions for accessing 'VoiceMail'.
 This way someone dialing 208 does not hit someone's voice-mail at 205.

-### Connecting To The PSTN
+### Connecting to the PSTN

 Now that you have the previous setup, it is time to actually connect to the outside world.
-To do this, you will need a provider such as [Junction Networks](http://pstn.junctionnetworks.com/).
+To do this, you will need a provider such as [OnSIP](https://www.onsip.com/).
 Your provider should have instructions on connecting to asterisk, so this section is very general.

-#### General Set-up
+#### General set-up

 ##### sip.conf